TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

    for the mean of the population from which sample `x.r` was randomly drawn.
 What is the 'point' estimate of the population mean?

-3) What is the p-value from the t-test of the null hypothesis that the mean of the population from which `x.r` was drawn is equal to 45?
+3) What is the p-value from the t-test of the null hypothesis for which the mean of the population from which `x.r` was drawn is equal to 45?

-4) What is the p-value for the null hypothesis that the mean of the population from which `x.r` was drawn is greater than 50?
+4) What is the p-value for the null hypothesis for which the mean of the population from which `x.r` was drawn is greater than 50?

 [Return to index](#index)